-Rutgers University–New Brunswick has announced plans for a largely remote learning environment this fall.
+Rutgers University–New Brunswick has announced plans for a largely remote learning environment this spring.
 Residence Life has developed detailed plans to welcome specific populations of students to our residence halls with added precautions to set you up for success.
 By working together and doing our part, we can help this year be a safe, healthy, and successful one.
-Our students and families can refer to the Fall 2020 Housing Announcement for reference.
+Our students and families can refer to the Spring 2021 Housing Announcement for reference.

 COVID-19 Mandatory Testing